Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Introduction

-The competition between SASI and convection seems to vary from one numerical code to another \citep{Hanke+2013,Ott+2018,OConnor+2018,Glas+2019}.
-A detailed understanding of the instabilities mechanisms can help interpret the results of numerical simulations and guide the exploration of the parameter space.
-SASI results from the interaction of pressure and advected perturbations of entropy and vorticity between the shock with the surface of the PNS \citep{Foglizzo+2007,Foglizzo2009,Fernandez+2009,Guilet+2012}.
-The convective instability in the post-shock region is driven by neutrinos emitted by the cooling PNS: in the region where the absorption of neutrino energy exceeds the losses by neutrino emission, the heating by neutrino absorption creates a negative entropy gradient favourable to convection \citep{Bethe1990}.
+A detailed understanding of the mechanism of each instability is necessary to interpret the results of numerical simulations and guide the exploration of the parameter space.
+It is also useful to identify potential numerical artefacts, for example on the competition between SASI and convection \citep{FryerWarren2004,Hanke+2013,Ott+2013}.
+SASI results from the interaction of pressure and advected perturbations of entropy and vorticity between the shock and the surface of the PNS \citep{Foglizzo+2007,Foglizzo2009,Fernandez+2009,Guilet+2012}.
+The convective instability in the post-shock region is driven by neutrinos emitted by the cooling PNS: in the region where the absorption of neutrino energy exceeds the losses by neutrino emission, the heating by neutrino absorption creates a negative entropy gradient favourable to convection \citep{Herant+1992}.
 The growth of this neutrino-driven convection requires a strong enough neutrino heating such that the buoyancy timescale is shorter than one third of the advection timescale across this region \citep{Foglizzo+2006}.
 Above a critical heating rate, the fundamental oscillatory mode of SASI becomes the purely growing convective instability that dominates the dynamics of the flow \citep{Yamasaki+2006, Fernandez+2014}.

-Most core-collapse simulations and theoretical work neglect the impact of rotation, which is therefore not well known \citep{Suwa+2010,Chatzopoulos+2016, fujisawa19, PowellMuller2020}.
+Most core-collapse simulations and theoretical work neglect the impact of rotation, which is therefore not well known.
 Rotation is however thought to play an important role in at least a small fraction of core-collapse supernovae with more extreme properties, such as superluminous supernovae \citep{woosley10,inserra13} or hypernovae and long gamma-ray bursts \citep{woosley93,metzger11}.
 It is furthermore possible that rotation plays a less extreme role in a larger fraction of core-collapse supernovae.
-Theoretical models of stellar evolution constrained by the efficient transport of angular momentum inferred from asteroseismic observations of red giants \citep{Cantiello+2014}, and the observations of pulsar spins \citep{PopovTurolla2012} suggest that the majority of supernova explosions originate from slowly rotating stellar cores ($<0.5$ rad/s at $1000$km).
+Theoretical models of stellar evolution constrained by the efficient transport of angular momentum inferred from asteroseismic observations of red giants \citep{Cantiello+2014}, and the observations of pulsar spins \citep{PopovTurolla2012} suggest that the majority of supernova explosions originate from slowly rotating stellar cores, and the rotation frequency $\Omega$ could be as low as $2\times 10^{-3}$~rad/s \citep{MaFuller2019}.